Acarbose Viatris (Acarbose)

 How It Works

-Acarbose works by slowing down the digestion of carbohydrates (complex sugars) from your diet.
-This reduces the abnormally high blood sugar levels that occur after each meal.
+Acarbose works by slowing down the digestion of carbohydrates, which helps reduce high blood sugar levels after meals.

 How to Take Acarbose Viatris